Emanuele Pirro: Personal life

-He was born in Rome, however he traces his roots to the small town of Latera near Viterbo through his mother's family.
+Born in Rome, Pirro traces his roots to the small town of Latera near Viterbo through his mother's family.
 He is married to Marlene, with whom he has two sons, Cristoforo, born in 1993 (Mechanical Engineer, currently Performance Engineer in F1) and Goffredo, born in 1996 (Automotive Engineer specialised in Motorsport).
+The family is not related to motorcycle racer Michele Pirro.

 Career

 He began racing cars in 1980 after having raced seven years in go-karts, where he was two time Italian Champion and runner up in both the European and the World Karting Championships.
 He went on to win races in all the feeder series he competed in including F3, F3000 and Formula Nippon.

 Formula One

 In 1988 he was contracted by McLaren to become test driver to develop the new Honda powertrain for the MP4/4, staying on in that role for the following 3 seasons.

 His racing career in F1 started at the 1989 French Grand Prix for the Benetton-Ford team, replacing Johnny Herbert who was still recovering from injuries sustained in a F3000 accident.
 For the 1990 and 1991 seasons, he raced for BMS Scuderia Italia.